theupdateframework/pep-on-pypi-with-tuf/README.rst

 * An attack can compromise at least one of PyPI's trusted keys.

-* An attack that compromise multiple keys may do so at once, or over a period of time.
+* An attack that compromises multiple keys may do so at once, or over a period of time.

 * An attack can respond to client requests.